 - In Year 1 and 2, until they are assessed as having finished the RWInc programme in Year 2, children are grouped for phonics each day

-- In Years 4, 5 and 6 children also take part in the Accelerated Reader programme, which motivates and monitors their home reading
+- In Years 3 to 6 children also take part in the Accelerated Reader programme, which motivates and monitors their home reading

 Spelling, Punctuation & Grammar